JC-Media-Arts/crypto-tracker-v3/MASTER_PLAN.md

 This section lists the currently active production files and their deprecated versions.
 Last Updated: August 27, 2025

+### Dashboard System (Updated December 30, 2025)
+- **ACTIVE**: `freqtrade_dashboard.py` ✅ 🚀
+  - Deployed to Railway as "Freqtrade - Dashboard" service
+  - Start command: `python freqtrade_dashboard.py`
+  - **CRITICAL**: This is the PRIMARY dashboard file for all production changes
+  - Features all admin panel functionality including tier-specific thresholds
+  - Auto-refresh DISABLED on admin panel to prevent losing unsaved changes
+- **DEPRECATED**: `live_dashboard_v2.py` ⚠️
+  - Only for local development/testing
+  - DO NOT make production changes to this file
+  - Consider removing to prevent future confusion

 ### Paper Trading System (Freqtrade Migration - August 30, 2025)
 - **ACTIVE**: **Freqtrade Trading Engine** ✅ 🚀
   - Deployed to Railway as "Freqtrade - Trading Engine" Docker service